 The evaluation of the desired outcome is based upon the accurate patient assessment and actual severity recognition of the disease.
-APACHE scoring system is a better indicator and can estimate the disease stratification as well as the level of accuracy of the APACHE score for predicting the death rate in patients undergoing exploratory laparotomy.
-The rationale of utilizing scoring is primarily helpful to rethink the utilization of enormous or aggressive medical care expenditures in third-world countries.
-APACHE II scores can be utilized efficiently and effectively for early prognostic evaluation to identify high-risk patients undergoing emergency procedures for intensive perioperative management.
+The APACHE scoring system is a better indicator.
+It can estimate disease stratification and the accuracy of the APACHE score in predicting the death rate in patients undergoing exploratory laparotomy12.
+The rationale of utilizing scoring is primarily helpful in rethinking the utilization of enormous or aggressive medical care expenditures in third-world countries.
+APACHE II scores can be used efficiently and effectively for early prognostic evaluation to identify high-risk patients undergoing emergency procedures for intensive perioperative management.
 Very few studies on the APACHE scoring system have been conducted in our region in patients diagnosed with perforation peritonitis undergoing exploratory laparotomy.
 Additionally, our study can help further future research and prediction models for decisions in difficult situations and a facet for policy making at the right time in this target group.